 - b.
 Benefits.
 The Governance & Public Affairs Committee will review and recommend for approval to the Board the terms of any other benefits for which the non-employee directors may be eligible. - c.
 Director Stock Ownership Requirement.
-All independent directors are required to hold at least five times the cash portion of their annual retainer worth of Company stock and/or RSUs while serving as a director of the Company.
+All independent directors are required to hold at least five times the cash portion of their annual retainer worth of Company stock, RSUs deferred stock units and/or phantom stock units while serving as a director of the Company.
 Directors have five years from joining the Board to attain this ownership threshold.